Putting Your Best Face Forward

 Image Background

-Competition directors are looking for a professional appearance.
-Try to avoid the following backgrounds that could divert attention from you:
+Try to avoid backgrounds that divert attention away from you:

-Invest in a professional photographer to ensure your headshot meets the highest standards.
+A high-resolution image is essential.
+When possible, invest in a professional photographer to ensure your headshot meets the highest standards.

 Wardrobe